slatedocs/slate/source/index.md

 published_to_url | No | | A String indicating the URL where the story was published | A valid URL beginning with 'http://' or 'https://' published_at | No | The time the request is made (if the story has not already been published) | Unix timestamp indicating the time the story was pubilshed | Any valid date

+## Webhook

+To make publishing stories easier, we provide a webhook that will push stories to you as they are completed (in the format specified above).
+Our webhook will submit a POST request to the URL you specifiy so that you don't have to poll for newly completed stories.
+Speak with your account manager to configure the webhook for your publication.